GluuFederation/gluu-docker/test-drive/single-host/README.md

 # Gluu Server Docker Edition Test Drive Single-host

-This is an example of running Gluu Server demo Docker Edition on a single VM.
-Its two steps really !!
+This is an example of running the Gluu Server Docker Edition demo on a single VM.
+It's just two steps:

-**Get the run bash script and run it!**
+1. Get the run bash script
+1. Run it!

 ## Requirements: